 8. List of questions

 You don’t have to spend the night before your interview trying to memorize a long list of questions to ask your interviewer.
 Write down your questions in your notebook along with any other talking points, and reference the list during the interview.
+If you get the list online from a "questions to ask during an interview" post, make sure to review it beforehand and customize the questions to this specific role or company, when appropriate.
+You don't want to pull out a printed paper you have barely looked at.

 9. Photo ID